emarcoux2/kotlin-tcg-tracker-app/README.md

-Created using Kotlin + Jetpack Compose, I created TCG Tracker, an app that's using OCR (Optical Character Recognition), storing cards locally, fetching card information from an API, and saving a logged-in user's personal collection toa database (most likely Room, but will be implemented in the future).
+Created using Kotlin + Jetpack Compose, I created TCG Tracker, an app that's using OCR (Optical Character Recognition), storing cards locally, fetching card information from an API, and saving a logged-in user's personal collection to a database (most likely Room, but will be implemented in the future).

 Features:
 - Scan physical cards with the device camera.